mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 ## Structure

 If you want to have different values for light and dark mode, specify the tokens in the `colorSchemes` node.
-The rest of the structure does not change between modes.
+The rest does not change between modes.

 ### Color schemes